Papal States: Military

+Middle ages to early modern era

 Historically the Papal States maintained military forces composed of volunteers, mercenaries (including Corsican Guard) and Catholic military orders.
 It was a notable regional military power from the High Middle Ages to the mid 17th century Wars of Castro.

 After 1600 and especially after 1644, the Papal military became a much lower priority for the state and fell into disrepair.
 There were various reasons for this.
 Chief among them were the decline of the Ottoman Empire in the east (especially after their defeat at the hands of the Holy Roman Empire in the Great Turkish War) and the rise of Holy Roman/Austrian and Spanish power in Italy after the end of the Italian Wars.
 The former lessened the need for pan-European expeditionary warfare, while the latter established a much more stable regional order, both disincentivizing investment in the military.
 Despite ruling a relatively large and rich territory the papacy's military strength was effectively irrelevant in its regional context; threats that could plausibly threaten the local hegemon (or a threat from said hegemon itself) would be one that the papacy would be powerless against no matter what preparations it made.
-The foreign policy issues of Rome - such as the independence of national churches - were thus resolved via diplomacy and spiritual authority rather than military force.
+The foreign policy issues of Rome – such as the independence of national churches – were thus resolved via diplomacy and spiritual authority rather than military force.
 The Papal military from the mid 17th century onward was limited to maintaining order within its own borders.
 By 1796, the Papal States' military was probably the worst one in Europe, and not expected to see any serious combat.